Australian election minor party guide

 Senator Online — not quite “micro-left” but tends to prefer centre-left parties.
 Their policy is to not have policies until they see the results of online surveys about each topic.
 Got 0.1% in 2010 Senate election.

 Carers Alliance — not quite “micro-left” but since they want more money for carers they tends to gravitate towards parties that believe in an ever-increasing welfare state.
 Got 0.1% in 2010 Senate election.

 Socialist Alliance — many years ago there were a half-dozen socialist parties, but now there are only two, and SA is the largest… even having two councillors elected.
 They are loud, like to protest, get very offended by everything, and are trying (mostly failing) to bring together the different socialist factions in the country.
 They generally receive about 0.3% of the vote and tend to preference the Greens before Labor.

 Socialist Equality — the other registered socialist party is “Trotskyist” and consider themselves the “real deal” holders of the communist flame.
-They got 0.1% in for the 2010 Senate, and tend to preference straight to Labor out of love for the union movement.
+They got 0.1% in for the 2010 Senate, and tend to preference straight to Labor out of love for the union movement, or preference randomly.

 POSTSCRIPT (24 August): it appears somebody has found this long-lost blog post, so I should point out that there were some other parties registered after I wrote this… including the Motoring Enthusiasts, Bullet Train for Australia, Australian Voice, Australian Independents, Sports Party, Bank Reform Party, Drug Law Reform, Future Party, Stop CSG, Uniting Australia, and Voluntary Euthanasia.
 There is also a party called “Coke in the Bubblers” though they don’t seem to have any candidates.
 A unique strategy.